The vivid pink and green shimmering ephemeral waves

 My poetry is written to be gently uplifting and evocative, reminding the reader or listeners of the loved one or friend’s love of Scotland.

-My poems have been very well recieved at both church and crematorium services, adding a very personal accolade.
+My poems have been very well received at both church and crematorium services, adding a very personal accolade.

-The poem is placed in a protective cellophane wrapper and posted in a cardboard backed envelope.
+CARD – Printed on 240gsm high quality lightly textured ivory matte A4 card (frame not included).
+The poem is placed in a protective cellophane wrapper and posted flat in a cardboard backed envelope.

-PAPER SCROLL & BOX – Printed on 100gsm high quality lightly textured ivory matte A4 paper.
-Tied with navy ribbon in an ivory card presentation box.
+PAPER SCROLL & PRESENTATION BOX – Printed on 100gsm high quality lightly textured ivory matte A4 paper, tied with navy ribbon in an ivory card presentation box.